In Vue.js, composables are functions that encapsulate reactive logic and can be reused across multiple components.

 In this example,

 Now we can use our composable in our component.
-To do this, we simply need to import the function and call it within the setup
+To do this, we simply have to import the function and call it inside setup.

 <script setup>